How to develop your intuition

-Growing up I never really had much time for intuition.
+Growing up, I never really had much time for intuition.
 I thought it was all ‘woo-woo’ and nonsense, one of those supposed feminine qualities that made us irrational.
-Therefore, I never really thought about developed mine.
-But, as I got older I decided to embrace my ‘woo’ side, and I realised that we all have intuition.
+Therefore, I never really thought about developing mine.
+But, as I got older, I embraced my ‘woo’ side and realised that we all have intuition.
 Therefore, not using it is like ignoring one of your senses.

 What is intuition?

 I don’t think that is quite true.
 So much of our brain’s processes go on at an unconscious level.
 Our subconscious mind takes in and processes so much more information than we consciously realise.
-All that data is stored away for further use if we should need it.
+All that data is stored away for further use if needed.
 This means that intuition isn’t just a random thought or feeling.
 It is tapping in on information based on past knowledge stored in our subconscious.
 While different to critical analytical thinking, it is just as valuable.

-Intuition is a physical sensation often, but not always felt in the chest or stomach area.
+Intuition is a physical sensation often but not always felt in the chest or stomach area.
 For some people, it is manifested in feelings of anxiety or nausea.
-It is that nagging thought that you just can’t shake, or something just feels right or wrong and you are not sure why.
+It is that nagging thought that you just can’t shake or something feels right or wrong, and you are unsure why.

 Intuition has a purpose as part of our survival mechanism.
-It allows for fast responses to stimuli by using the information we already have rather, than having to wait for new data.
+It allows for fast responses to stimuli by using the information we already have rather than waiting for new data.
 While similar to instinct, which is primal and hardwired, it is more flexible and less impulsive.

 Many successful people say they rely on their intuition to guide them in business.
 Richard Branson, Steve Jobs and Opera Winfrey all admit to using intuition in their business dealings.

-You may think that you lack intuition or that yours does not work very well.
-But everyone is intuitive and everyone can learn how to tap into it.
+You may think that you lack intuition or that yours does not work well.
+But everyone is intuitive and can learn how to tap into it.
 It is a mental muscle that can be trained and strengthened.
-Intuition is like any other skill, if you don’t practice it and use it then it won’t work very well.
+Intuition is like any other skill; it won’t work very well if you don’t practice it and use it.

 Here are a few ways you can improve your intuition.